leabact/Proteocross/README.md

 # Proteocross
 Proteocross - proteomics data treatment automation

 This app is made to help you (and your colleagues) handle the results from two expriments of protein identification : cutting and digestion of SDS-PAGE gel bands after migration, and pull-down (capture and enrichment of target.s protein.s).
-Depending of who you work with, you might want to reduce the Excel use to a minimum : in that case, this app could give you a hand !
+You might want to reduce the Excel use to a minimum : in that case, this app could give you a hand !

 ### This code will help you if :
 - You cut several bands from your protein migration gel and want to know if they share proteins of interest